 Ngārimu VC and 28th (Māori) Battalion Memorial Scholarships

 Each year a group of exceptional Māori students is selected to continue the legacy of Victoria Cross winner Second Lieutenant Te Moana-nui-a-Kiwa Ngārimu and the other members of the 28th (Māori) Battalion.
-There are usually at least 6 scholarships awarded - for undergraduate, postgraduate and doctoral studies.
+Read the background to the scholarships.

 Māori Battalion!
 March to victory!